cetic/fadi/INSTALL.md

 Note that depending on your workstation size and network connection, this could take some time (at least 5 minutes)

-Now that you have a sandbox with FADI on your workstation, you can try it with a [simple use case](USERGUIDE.md).

 ## 3. Deployment on GKE